 - 1. Measure the chimney height from the top of the existing Chimney flue to the floor of the hearth.
-This will allow extra length of liner for flashing and rain cap. - 2.
-Feed the stainless steel liner from top of the chimney, through the damper area and into the fireplace cavity.
+This will allow extra length of liner for flashing and rain cap. - Feed the stainless steel liner from top of the chimney, through the damper area and into the fireplace cavity.
 Attach a "stove to liner" adapter to the bottom of the liner as per the liner manufacturer's instructions. - 3.
 The Flue Collar is packaged in the stove.
 Attach the Flue Collar to the liner adapter and secure with three Stainless screws.
 Caulk around connections with high temp stove cement.
-Ensure the gasket is in good working shape. - Push unit into the fireplace.
-Use the front or rear adjustment legs to level the insert depending on your hearth configuration.
-(NOTE: Adjustment legs nuts are located in the bottom sides, front and rear of the insert). - 5.
-Remove the Baffle See "Baffle Removal" on page 11 - Reach through the flue opening and pull down on the Flue Collar with the tool provided until the bolts pass through the mounting slots in the flue opening.
+Ensure the gasket is in good working shape. - 4.
+Remove the Front Trim by lifting up on each side, then pull it towards you to release the tabs. - 5.
+Remove the Backing Plate by removing the two screws (T20 Torx) on each side, pull towards you, and lift up to remove. - 6.
+Remove the Baffle, following the instructions.
+See "Baffle Removal" on page 11 - 7.
+Push unit into the fireplace.
+Use the front or rear adjustment legs, level the insert depending on your hearth configuration.
+(NOTE: Adjustment legs are located in the bottom, sides, front and rear of the insert). - 8.
+Reach through the flue opening and pull down on the Flue Collar with the tool provided until the bolts pass through the mounting holes in the flue opening.
 Install the clamps and nuts.
-Center the collar on the opening and tighten the nuts. - 7.
-Measure, trim and shape a Chimney top flashing to fit the existing chimney flue.
+Center the collar on the opening and tighten the nuts. - Measure, trim and shape a Chimney top flashing to fit the existing chimney flue.
 Plan for a 1" to 1-1/2" overlap on each side.
-Place flashing over top of the liner and seat firmly against the flue tile. - 8.
-Attach a rain cap to the end of the liner.
-A storm collar may be used if desired.
+Place flashing over top of the liner and seat firmly against the flue tile.

-Figure 6: Vista Insert LE - full flue liner.
+Figure 6: NEO 1.6 Insert LE - full flue liner.